Christmas Movement Story

 Minimum number of participants: 3

-Benefits: This game also improves reaction and observation skills.
+Benefits: This game improves reaction and observation skills.

-Instructions: All the children stand in a circle and they start walking on the spot.
-The teacher/volunteer is the reindeer.
+Instructions: All the children stand in a circle and begin walking on the spot.
+The teacher (or a volunteer) plays the reindeer.
 The reindeer makes a gesture and the children copy it, for example, waving their left hand.
-Then the reindeer shouts out the name of one of the children in the group and they must change or add to the action, for example, waving their left and right hands.
-The game can continue until everyone in the circle has had a chance to add or to change an action.
+Then the reindeer shouts out the name of one of the children, and that child must change or add to the action, for example, waving both hands.
+The game continues until everyone in the circle has had a chance to add or change an action.

 Game: Santa Claus’s Glasses